Italian watchdog kicks off probe into TIM sports streaming deal | Technology

 Italy's antitrust regulator said on Thursday it had opened an inquiry into a deal between sports streaming app DAZN and Telecom Italia (TIM) on Serie A matches to assess whether it would damage competition.

-TIM shares were down 2.2% at 0825 GMT compared with a 2% fall in Italy's blue-chip index.
+TIM shares were down 1.8% at 1010 GMT compared with a 2.6% fall in Italy's blue chip index.
 Under the streaming deal, the former state phone monopoly, which is relying on soccer to promote its ultra-fast broadband and pay-TV services, will cover more than 40% of the annual payments DAZN has to make to Serie A, a document seen by Reuters showed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)